-Its design and atmosphere falls somewhere between the sophisticated minimalism of the Aman Resorts and the Six Senses eco chic—a sweet spot to be in.
+Its design and atmosphere fall somewhere between the sophisticated minimalism of the Aman Resorts and the Six Senses eco-chic—a sweet spot to be in.

-The beachfront villas are more peaceful and private though—with their jungly little gardens and paths leading to the combed beach.
+The beachfront villas are more peaceful and private, though—with their jungly little gardens and paths leading to the combed beach.

 Number of rooms & suites: 66

-Rate per night: From USD $1000
+Rate per night: From $1,170 USD

 *The rate is only approximate and is based on our own independent research, at the time of writing.
 We cannot guarantee the rate in any way.Check room rates and book

 During our latest trip to the Maldives we visited several resorts (island hopping: a good idea!) and would pick the perfect combination of peaceful ambiance and pared-down looks of COMO Maalifushi at any time.